JJOptimist/crypto-100/README.md

-# Getting Started with Create React App
+# Crypto100

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Made using React and free API for cryptocurrencies.

 ## Available Scripts